philanc/luamonocypher/README.md

 --- Authenticated encryption

-encrypt(key, nonce, plain [, npf]) => crypted
+encrypt(key, nonce, plain [, ninc]) => crypted
 	authenticated encryption using Xchacha20 and a Poly1305 MAC key must be a 32-byte string
 	nonce must be a 24-byte string
-	plain is the text to encrypt as a string npf is an optional flag.
-If it is true, the nonce is prepended to the encrypted text.
+	plain is the text to encrypt as a string
-	Return the encrypted text as a string.
+	ninc: optional nonce increment (useful when encrypting a long text as a sequence of block).
+The same parameter n can be used for the sequence. ninc is added to n for each block, so the actual nonce used for each block encryption is distinct. ninc defaults to 0 (the nonce n is used as-is) return the encrypted text as a string.
 The encrypted text includes the 16-byte MAC.
-So if npf is true, #crypted == #plain + 40; else
-	#crypted == #plain + 16
+So  #crypted == #plain + 16

-decrypt(key, [nonce,] crypted) => plain
+decrypt(key, nonce, crypted [, ninc]) => plain
 	authenticated decryption - verification of the Poly1305 MAC and decryption with Xcahcha20.
 	key must be a 32-byte string
-	nonce is optional.
-If not provided it is assumed to be prepended to the crypted string.
-Else nonce must be a 24-byte string crypted is the text to decrypt as a string
+	nonce must be a 24-byte string
+	crypted is the text to decrypt as a string
-	Return the decrypted text as a string or nil if the MAC verification fails.
+	ninc: optional nonce increment (see above. defaults to 0) return the decrypted plain text as a string or nil if the MAC verification fails.